te222uh/MySmartGreenhouse/README.md

 ### Creating visualizations (Widgets)

-Visualizations are mainly using a SQL query creating a data set.
+Visualizations are mainly created using a SQL query creating a data set.
 The current value is using a simple query fetching the latest value from the Timestream table.